Sardingfish/Wavenet/README.md

 ## Installation

 Generally, this package is developed for UNIX-based operating system.
 Therefore, getting it installed in  MacOS and Linux should be relatively smooth.
-Windows is supported, but feel free to give it a try if you're feeling brave.
+Windows is not supported, but feel free to give it a try if you're feeling brave.

 To install the base package itself, simply do:
 ```